Purdue vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Four

 Purdue vs. St. John's (NY) Women's Basketball Predictions & Picks - NCAA Tournament First Four

-Thursday's contest that pits the Purdue Boilermakers (19-10) versus the St. John's Red Storm (22-8) at Value City Arena has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 66-64 in favor of Purdue.
-Tipoff is at 7:00 PM ET on March 16.
+Thursday's contest between the Purdue Boilermakers (19-10) and St. John's Red Storm (22-8) going head to head at Value City Arena has a projected final score of 66-64 (based on our computer prediction) in favor of Purdue, so it should be a competitive matchup.
+The game will begin at 7:00 PM ET on March 16.

 Purdue vs. St. John's (NY) Game Info